 Although estimating the number of alcohol-related sexual assaults is exceptionally challenging—since sexual assault is typically underreported—researchers have confirmed a long-standing finding that 1 in 5 college women experience sexual assault during their time in college.5 A majority of sexual assaults in college involve alcohol or other substances.6,7 Research continues in order to better understand the relationships between alcohol and sexual assault among college students.
 Additional national survey data are needed to better estimate the number of alcohol-related assaults.

-About one in four college students report experiencing academic difficulties from drinking, such as missing class or getting behind in schoolwork.8
+About 1 in 4 college students report experiencing academic difficulties from drinking, such as missing class or getting behind in schoolwork.8

-In a national survey, college students who binge drank alcohol at least three times per week were roughly six times more likely to perform poorly on a test or project as a result of drinking (40 percent vs. 7 percent) than students who drank but never binged.
-The students who binge drank were also five times more likely to have missed a class (64 percent vs. 12 percent).9
+In a national survey, college students who binge drank alcohol at least three times per week were roughly six times more likely to perform poorly on a test or project as a result of drinking (40% vs. 7%) than students who drank but never binged.
+The students who binge drank were also five times more likely to have missed a class (64% vs. 12%).9

-Around 9 percent of full-time college students ages 18 to 22 meet the criteria for past-year AUD, according to a 2019 national survey.10
+Around 13% of full-time college students ages 18 to 22 meet the criteria for past-year alcohol use disorder (AUD), according to the 2021 NSDUH.10

 Other consequences include suicide attempts, health problems, injuries, unsafe sexual behavior, and driving under the influence of alcohol, as well as vandalism, damage, and involvement with the police.